Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     additional arguments:
       --cmscan_path CMSCAN_PATH, -cs CMSCAN_PATH
-                            Please assign the path of cmscan in Infernal package.
+                            Path of cmscan in Infernal package.
       --cmpress_path CMPRESS_PATH, -cp CMPRESS_PATH
-                            Please assign the path of cmpress in Infernal package.
+                            Path of cmpress in Infernal package.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The UTR length.
 Default is 300.
       --e_value E_VALUE, -e E_VALUE
                             The maximum e value.
 Default is 0.001.
       --output_all, -o      One query sequence may fit multiple riboswitches or RNA thermometers.
-If --output_all is True, all results will be printed out.
-Otherwise, only the best one will be printed out.
+It can print multiple riboswitches or RNA thermometers.
+Otherwise, only the highest confident one will be printed.
 Default is False.
       --fuzzy FUZZY, -z FUZZY
-                            The fuzzy (nucleotides) for extracting the sequences of potential riboswitches or RNA thermometers.
+                            The fuzzy nucleotides for extracting the sequences of potential riboswitches or RNA thermometers.
 Default is 10.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            The number of nucleotides of Shine-Dalgarno sequence allow to be different with AGGAGG.
+                            The number of nucleotides of ribosome binding site allow to be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             The types of start codon.
 If multiple types need to be assigned, please use spaces to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
-                            The maximum distance (nucleotides) between ribosome
+                            The maximum distance (nucleotides) between the
-                            binding site (Shine-Dalgarno sequence) and start
+                            ribosome binding site (Shine-Dalgarno sequence) and
-                            codon.
+                            the start codon.
 Default is 14.
       --min_dist_rbs MIN_DIST_RBS, -mr MIN_DIST_RBS
-                            The minimum distance (nucleotides) between ribosome
+                            The minimum distance (nucleotides) between the
-                            binding site (Shine-Dalgarno sequence) and start
+                            ribosome binding site (Shine-Dalgarno sequence) and
-                            codon.
+                            the start codon.
 Default is 5.

 - **Output files**